 What Causes a Spinal Cord Injury?

 The spinal cord is a vital part of the body that consists of nerves that carry messages to and from the brain and the rest of the body.
-The slightest damage to the spinal cord can affect your mobility, ability to feel thing with your arms and legs, and ability to regulate bodily functions.
+The slightest damage to the spinal cord can affect your mobility, ability to feel things with your arms and legs, and ability to regulate bodily functions.

 Spinal cord injuries can be caused by a sudden traumatic accident, or from repetitive activities that gradually damage the spinal cord.
 Unfortunately, many spinal cord injuries are the result of another person’s negligence.
 Some common causes of spinal cord injuries include: